 You may also have a discussion on how many embryos you wish to transfer (if this has not already been predetermined by you and your doctor).
 This is a discussion that is often based in part on your age, diagnosis, prior history, and embryo number/quality.

 Increasingly nowadays, many clinics may recommend that only one embryo is transferred.
 This is to reduce the risk of a multiple pregnancy (for example twins) which would carry additional risks to both the mother and the babies themselves.
 In other situations, your clinical team may recommend that more than one embryo is transferred, particularly in situations where the biological intended mother is older, or where previous attempts at IVF with single embryo transfer have been unsuccessful.
+Read more about IVF treatment with donor sperm here.

 The embryo transfer procedure is performed by a physician or nurse who may have the assistance of an ultrasonographer.
 An embryologist will also be involved.
 An ultrasound image of the uterus allows the physician or nurse to properly insert an embryo transfer catheter.
 The embryologist is there to have the microscopic embryo loaded in the catheter once the physician is ready.